mongodb/specifications/source/auth/auth.rst

 Drivers MUST implement speculative authentication for MONGODB-OIDC during the ``hello`` handshake.
 If there is a cached access token on the ``MongoClient``, use it for authentication.
-Otherwise, call the configured workload callback to retrieve a new access token for the new connection and send that access token with the ``saslStart`` SASL command.
+Otherwise, call the configured workload callback to retrieve a new access token and send that access token with the speculative authentication document.

 .. _reauthentication: